Tom and Ray's Bios & Photos

 In 1996, Mayer rejoined Car Talk to coerce us into getting some work done - until, a few days later, he caved and adopted our policy of extended siestas and hour-long cappuccino breaks.

-In his free time, Mayer likes to hike, climb, kayak, mountain-bike and tour on his road bike.
-He has been known to sell family members into bondage for an opportunity to telemark-ski in the Alps, Colorado, Cascades, Utah or any place with more than a quarter-inch of water ice.
+In his free time, Mayer likes to telemark and skate ski, trail run, climb, and tour on his road bike.
+He has been known to sell family members into bondage for an opportunity to telemark-ski or trail run in the Alps, Rockies, or any place that's ridiculously vertical.

 As a rule, Mayer's activities eventually lead him to teams of orthopedic surgeons, and he would like to take this opportunity to thank Drs.
 Urbanek, Rowland, Irons, and MacDowell of Dartmouth-Hitchcock, and the kind nurse who brought him that Foley catheter at the last possible minute..